zopefoundation/grokcore.chameleon/src/grokcore/chameleon/README.txt

 Grok-support for using chameleon driven templates.

-With `megrok.chameleon` you can use templates parsed and rendered by `Chameleon`_ using the Zope Page Template templating language.
+With `grokcore.chameleon` you can use templates parsed and rendered by `Chameleon`_ using the Zope Page Template templating language.

 Chameleon Zope page templates